asgutierrt/Jordan-Water-Model-JWM/README.md

 If succesfully activated, you should see ```(.venv) C:\...``` on the cmd
 5. Update pip with ```pip install --upgrade pip``` and Install requirements with ```pip install -r requirements.txt```

+# problems encountered
+Add the directory that the “JWM” folder resides in to your system’s pythonpath variable.

 # connect optimization software
 https://www.youtube.com/watch?v=I3tIPQn6z5U